An uncountable number of proofs of Pythagoras Theorem: Pythagoras' theorem implies the geometric sum

 We have obtained the formula for the geometric sum, but with the restriction that $a_1$, $b_1$ and $c_1$ form the sides of a right-angled triangle.
 That restriction can be removed by considering it once again as an algebraic identity.
 Replace $c_1$ by $\sqrt{q} (a_1+b_1)$, to obtain the geometric sum:

+We can argue that \eqref{geometric} holds for all real values of $q$ provided $q\neq 1$.
+The argument is as follows.
+Multiply both sides of \eqref{geometric} by $(1-q)$, to find that both sides are polynomials in $q$ of degree $n$.
+The polynomials are equal for infinitely many values of $q$ (for $1/2 \le q < 1$), and thus the equation is an identity.
+On dividing by $(1-q)$, we obtain the formula for the geometric sum.

-Calculus students will recognize in this a way to find the derivative of $f(q)=q^n$ at $q=1$, by taking the limit as $q\to 1$; or, in other words from Pythagoras theorem by taking $b_1\to 0$, so that $a_1\to c_1$ and thus $q\to 1$.
+Calculus students will recognize in this a way to find the left derivative of $f(q)=q^n$ at $q=1$, by taking the limit as $q\to 1^-$; or, in other words from the Pythagorean theorem by taking $b_1\to 0$, so that $a_1\to c_1$ and thus $q\to 1^-$.
 Geometrically, this corresponds to squashing the right-angled triangle until it becomes a straight line of length $c_1$.